shuibing9420/shuibing9420.github.io/_pages/about.md

 Technology in 2009.
 Subsequently, I worked as a postdoctoral fellow at the Illinois Institute of Technology from 2011 to 2015.
-My research interests focus on **intelligent computing, parallel and distributed computing, I/O and storage systems, non-volatile memory, and in-memory computing**.
+My research interests focus on **AI/ML systems, storage, non-volatile memory and in-memory computing**.

 I have been awarded over ten grants supported by the National Science Foundation of China, the National Key Research and Development Program, Alibaba-Inc, etc.
-Besides, my research work has been published in over 80 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, SC, EuroSys, TC, TPDS, and TOS.
+Besides, my research work has been published in over 80 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, SC, EuroSys, TC, TPDS and TOS.
 The open-source code for some of our projects is released in [ISCS-ZJU-code](https://github.com/ISCS-ZJU).